pivotal/docs-tap/intellij-extension/troubleshooting.hbs.md

 ### Symptoms

-If the `namespace` field of the debug launch configration is empty, it will re-apply the workload even if it exists on the cluster.
+If the `namespace` field of the debug launch configuration is empty, the workload is re-applied even if it exists on the cluster.

 ### Cause

-Internally we gather Workloads in the cluster in the current namespace and compare it with the info specified by the user.
+Internally, workloads are gathered in the cluster in the current namespace and compared with the information that the user specifies.
-If the `namespace` field is empty, it will be considered `null` and our internal checks fail.
+If the `namespace` field is empty, it is considered `null` and the internal checks fail.

 ### Solution

 Do not leave the `namespace` field blank.

-## <a id="debug-config-from-dropdown"></a> Debug configurations created from launch configurations dropdown re-applies workload
+## <a id="debug-confg-from-dropdown"></a> Workload is wrongly re-applied because of debug configuration selected from the launch configuration drop-down menu

 ### Symptoms

-If your debug configuration is created from the launch configurations dropdown, it will re-apply the workload, even if it exists on the cluster.
+If your debug configuration is created from the launch configuration drop-down menu, it re-applies the workload even if the workload already exists on the cluster.

 ### Cause

-There is internal logic that is not run when a debug configuration is created from the dropdown.
-However, it is run when a debug configuration is created from the right-click context menu.
+There is internal logic that is not run when debug configuration is created from the drop-down menu.
+However, the logic is run when debug configuration is selected from the right-click pop-up menu.

 ### Solution

-Create a debug configuration from the right-click context menu.
+Select debug configuration from the right-click pop-up menu.

 ## <a id="cannot-view-workloads"></a> Unable to view workloads on the panel when connected to GKE cluster